rlite/rlite/README.md

     $ ping 10.10.10.4

-As a first step, access both machine X and Y and append the following lines to /etc/hosts (making sure that they not clash with other entries):
+As a first step, access both machine X and Y and append the following lines to /etc/hosts (making sure that they do not clash with other entries):

     10.10.10.4      xnorm.IPCP
     10.10.10.52     ynorm.IPCP